mhimavamshi/basichttpserver/README.md

 - [X] python program to generate index.html with hyperlinks to all files in the directory, at the moment it runs
 - [ ] path '/' points to index.html exclusively or redirects
 - [ ] store the file data that is sent in a hashmap or other structure in-memory so future requests won't have to read from disk each time.
 (Problem is of "cache" invalidation)
+- [ ] stop using threads and use async await
+- [ ] store and reuse previous served content to avoid disk reads for each new request

 expected to be done:
 - [ ] handle folders and path etc.,